-Tonight we'll explore the quaint frontier town of El Chalten, and recharge with a hearty mountain meal at one of our favorite local bodegas.
-Tonight you can stay up and check out the amazing star display of the Southern hemisphere, the clear skies untainted by city lights or pollution.
+Tonight you are free to explore the quaint frontier town of El Chalten, and recharge with a hearty mountain meal at one of the many local bodegas.
+If you have the energy you can stay up and check out the amazing star display of the Southern hemisphere, the clear skies untainted by city lights or pollution.

 Today's walk is rated EASY to MODERATE.
 It is slightly less than 5 miles with 800 feet of elevation gain to the Mirador El Torre.
 The first section is a moderately steep ascent on a good trail, but only for a short distance.
 Then follow rolling terrain ascending gently through a lenga forest.
 You'll encounter occasional steep ascents for short distances.
 We retrace our steps back to the trailhead.